-The Authority has prepared an Initial/Draft Assessment Report of Application A486; and prepared draft variations to the Australia New Zealand Food Standards Code.
+FSANZ has prepared an Initial / Draft Assessment Report of Application A520; and prepared a draft variation to the Australia New Zealand Food Standards Code (the Code).

-The Authority invites public comment on this Initial/Draft Assessment Report based on regulation impact principles and the draft variation of the Food Standards Code for the purpose of preparing an amendment to the Food Standards Code for approval by the FSANZ Board.
+FSANZ invites public comment on Initial / Draft Assessment Report based on regulation impact principles and the draft variation to the Code for the purpose of preparing an amendment to the Code for approval by the FSANZ Board.

-Written submissions are invited from interested individuals and organisations to assist the Authority in preparing the Final Assessment for this Application.
-Submissions should, where possible, address the objectives of the Authority as set out in Section 10 of the Food Standards Australia New Zealand Act 1991 (FSANZ Act).
-Information providing details of potential costs and benefits of the proposed change to the Australia New Zealand Food Standards Code from stakeholders is highly desirable.
+Written submissions are invited from interested individuals and organisations to assist FSANZ in preparing the Final Assessment for this Application.
+Submissions should, where possible, address the objectives of FSANZ as set out in section 10 of the FSANZ Act.
+Information providing details of potential costs and benefits of the proposed change to the Code from stakeholders is highly desirable.
 Claims made in submissions should be supported wherever possible by referencing or including relevant studies, research findings, trials, surveys etc. Technical information should be in sufficient detail to allow independent scientific assessment.

-The processes of the Authority are open to public scrutiny, and any submissions received will ordinarily be placed on the public register of the Authority and made available for inspection.
-If you wish any information contained in a submission to remain confidential to the Authority, you should clearly identify the sensitive information and provide justification for treating it as commercial-in-confidence.
-Section 39 of the FSANZ Act requires the Authority to treat in-confidence, trade secrets relating to food and any other information relating to food, the commercial value of which would be, or could reasonably be expected to be, destroyed or diminished by disclosure.
+The processes of FSANZ are open to public scrutiny, and any submissions received will ordinarily be placed on the public register of FSANZ and made available for inspection.
+If you wish any information contained in a submission to remain confidential to FSANZ, you should clearly identify the sensitive information and provide justification for treating it as commercial-in-confidence.
+Section 39 of the FSANZ Act requires FSANZ to treat inconfidence, trade secrets relating to food and any other information relating to food, the commercial value of which would be, or could reasonably be expected to be, destroyed or diminished by disclosure.

-Submissions must be made in writing and should clearly be marked with the word "Submission" and quote the correct project number and name.
+Submissions must be made in writing and should clearly be marked with the word 'Submission' and quote the correct project number and name.
 Submissions may be sent to one of the following addresses: